 Hand sanitizer stations are located in every room.
 Additionally, while supplies last, we have a complimentary bottle of hand sanitizer as a little gift for you as well!

-All makeup brushes will be cleaned between each client.
+All makeup brushes are cleaned & sanitized between each client.
 Brush handles will be sanitized with alcohol.
-Disposable applicators for mascara will be used.
+Disposable wands for mascara are used.
 Any creams or liquid will be used from an artist’s pallet and not from the container.
 Hard powders (eyeshadows, etc) will get a dry wipe after each client.
 Lip & eye liners will be sharpened and sanitized between clients.
-Lashes are never reused – we always give them to you to wear home after your session.
-All product bottles/spray bottles will get an alcohol wipe down between clients.
+Lashes are never reused – you can wear them home after your session.
+All product bottles/spray bottles get an alcohol wipe down between clients.

 No celebratory hugs